ScriptKiddie404/node02-interactive-weather-geo-locatiion/README.md

 This small application allows the user, interactively and through the console, to consult the weather through geolocation.

+## Dependencies

+The list of dependencies uses is as follows:
++ Colors
++ Inquirer
++ Axios

 ## How to install.

 It is only necessary to have node.js installed, once installed the repository is cloned, the folder is entered through the console and the command is executed: